Copyright: EPI Inc. Contact: tech@epi-eng.com

 The combination of a piston engine driving a reduction gearbox driving a propeller while coupled by flexible components to a non-rigid vehicle (airframe) is the very incarnation of a complex vibratory system, so the issue of vibration had to be addressed from the outset.
 In addition, the gearbox would have to sustain input torque values exceeding 1600 lb-ft at 6000 RPM.

-Regarding weight, it is remarkable that contemporary metallurgical science and FEA have made it possible for a 4.185 inch diameter, 400 g aluminum piston and a 525 gram steel conrod (NASCAR Cup minimum weights) to survive up to 9400 RPM continuous at nearly 2.5 hp per cubic inch – for hours.
+Regarding weight, it is remarkable that contemporary metallurgical science and FEA have made it possible for a 4.185 inch diameter, 400 gram aluminum piston and a 525 gram steel conrod (NASCAR Cup minimum weights) to survive up to 9400 RPM continuous at nearly 2.5 hp per cubic inch – for hours.
 The designs and components developed by NASCAR Cup engineers provided major inspiration towards the lightweight-yet-robust targets we have achieved.

 Traditional aircraft engine design has not been particularly troubled by cost constraints, since most such projects have been funded by governments.
 However, the government cost model was not appropriate here, and every effort has been made to achieve a design in which the costs are contained while at the same time being able to maintain the required standards of quality and repeatability in the manufacture of components.